undergrad-partner-school

 Boarding

-In 2023, the price of room and board at University of La Verne was $15,094 per academic year.
-If you only wanted a room on the campus, it cost $7,792 for the 2023 academic year.
+In 2024, room and board cost at University of La Verne amounted to $16,230 a year.
+If you only wanted a room on the campus, you had to pay $8,700 for the 2024 academic year.

 Financial Aid

-Be it a grant, loan, scholarship, or work-study program, any type of financial support can be a great deal for many students.
-If you want to find out more about need-based and non-need-based aid at University of La Verne, here are some recent data you should take into consideration.
+Grants, loans, scholarships, work-study programs: these are all different types of financial help for students.
+If you are interested in finding out more about need-based and non-need-based aid at University of La Verne, here are some recent data you should take into consideration.

-The most recent records show that 574 freshmen received some sort of financial help.
+According to the most recent data, 574 freshmen were awarded financial aid.
 The average amount of financial aid given to students was $39,387.

 Need-based